 I completed a Masters in the Social Anthropology of Development at SOAS in 2001, where I also met my future partner in life.
 After graduating and working in Nigeria for six months, I moved to Malaysia and started teaching at a college.

 I was awarded a PhD from Monash University in 2012, for ethnographic research into the monetisation of personal blogging in Malaysia.
-Since then, I worked as Lecturer and researcher at Monash University Malaysia and continued research in the field of social media, and most recently completed a survey and interviews on the everyday uses of social media and Snapchat in Malaysia.
+Since then, I worked as Lecturer and researcher at Monash University Malaysia and continued research in the field of social media – looking at blogging, WhatsApp, Snapchat and other everyday uses of social media in Malaysia.
 My methodological approach focuses on inductive theory generation by combining the quantitative and qualitative traditions.

 I was promoted to Senior Lecturer in Communication in 2018, but for family reasons we moved to the UK.
 I am currently affiliated with Monash University Malaysia as Adjunct Senior Research Fellow.